Star of the class: Mercedes-AMG C63 (W205), 2015 - 2023 Buying Guide

 The steering is alert and weighty - although there is a tiny dead zone in the first bit of wheel movement.
 The car is confident in its responses to your input and that goes both ways, allowing you to trust that the car will follow where you want it to go - perhaps that's a long-winded way of saying that the car is eager to corner and as willing to flow through a long, sweeping bend as it is to hop across roundabouts in Milton Keynes.
 The car can change directions impressively quickly although to me it always feels as though it favours more gentle, direct and smooth steering inputs rather than constant corrections.

 For a car that is often pictured facing sideways rather than forwards, I've only once had a C 63 snap out on me and send the rear end out!
-Admittedly, that was a three year old car on equally old, mismatching tyres.
+Admittedly, that was a three-year-old car on equally old, mismatched tyres.
 All models get some sort of locking differential at the rear with a mechanical setup for the C 63 and an electronic diff for the C 63 S. The S also gets dynamic engine mounts to reduce vibration from the powerplant.

-It is an exciting car to drive and one that will keep you on your toes as the knowledge of it being quite nose-heavy with an equally heavy amount of torque going to the rear wheels only being ever present in your mind.
+It is an exciting car to drive and one that will keep you on your toes as the knowledge of it being quite nose-heavy, with an equally heavy amount of torque going to the rear wheels only lodged ever present in your mind.
 It's a car to pay attention to and keep on top of but for me, that makes it thoroughly engaging to drive.

 2018 facelift and gearboxes